R-J-dev/bunny-deploy/CONTRIBUTING.md

 pnpm install
 ```

-## Rules to follow before creating a new MR
+## Rules to follow before creating a new PR

 ### Add documentation